-Fairfax County Department of Transportation (FCDOT) ensures nondiscrimination in all programs and activities in accordance with Title VI of the Civil Rights Act of 1964 and the Market and with Disabilities Act (ADA).
+Fairfax County Department of Transportation (FCDOT) ensures nondiscrimination in all programs and activities in accordance with Title VI of the Civil Rights Act of 1964 and the Affer Affer and the bisabilities Act (ADA).
 To request this information in an alternate format, contact FCDOT at 703-877-5600, TTY 711.
 640-42-44 1217